headlinehubtech/headlinehub/README.md

 # 📰 HeadlineHub  📰

-HeadlineHub is a Flutter-based mobile application that delivers personalized news headlines.
-Users can customize their news feed based on their interests and preferences, receive real-time notifications for breaking news, save articles for offline reading, and more.
+**👀 Overview**

+HeadlineHub aims to provide users with a personalized and engaging news experience.

 **🚧 Current Status**:
 * HeadlineHub is currently under development.
 The features listed below are planned and may not all be implemented in the current version.

-**👀 Overview**

-HeadlineHub aims to provide users with a personalized and engaging news experience.

 **🚀 Key Features**